xswang-ai/torch-cfd/README.md

 ## Contributions
 PR welcome.
 Currently, the port of `torch-cfd` currently includes:
 - The pseudospectral method for vorticity uses anti-aliasing filtering techniques for nonlinear terms to maintain stability.
-- The finite volume method on a MAC grid for velocity, and using the projection scheme to impose the divergence free condition.
+- The finite volume method on a MAC grids for velocity, and using the projection scheme to impose the divergence free condition.
-- Temporal discretization: Currently only RK4-family of marching schemes uses explicit time-stepping for advection, either implicit or explicit time-stepping for diffusion.
+- Temporal discretization: Currently it has only single-step RK4-family schemes uses explicit time-stepping for advection, either implicit or explicit time-stepping for diffusion.
-- Boundary conditions: only periodic and Dirichlet boundary conditions.
+- Boundary conditions: only periodic and Dirichlet boundary conditions for velocity, Neumann boundary for pressure.
+- Solvers: pseudoinverse (either FFT-based or SVD based), Jacobi- or Multigrid V-cycle-preconditioned Conjugate gradient.

 ## Reference